Neverbland/neverbuild/README.md

 - Install: `npm install -g generator-neverbuild`
 - Create project directory and cd into it: `mkdir project-name && cd $_`
 - Run: `yo neverbuild`
-- Run `grunt` for building & watch + compile your SCSS files
+- Run `grunt` to watch and compile your SCSS
+- Run `grunt serve` does the same as the above but also serve your files to a local server
+- Run `grunt dist` to compile and minify your CSS and JS

 ## License